New England’s Imperative: Creating Credential Pathways

 To download the HVCNE one-pager, click here.

-For more information about HVCNE, contact Candace Williams, Director for Strategic Initiatives, at email@example.com.
+For more information about joining HVCNE, contact Candace Williams, Director of Policy Research and Strategic Initiatives, at firstname.lastname@example.org.